ethanmclark1/blocksworld3d/README.md

 # An Extension of MiniWorld

-blocksworld3d is an enhancement on top of the MiniWorld environment, specifically focusing on the RoomObjects scenario.
-It's an open-source research project aimed at advancing the development of spatial reasoning and manipulation strategies in robotic systems.
+Blocksworld3D, building upon the MiniWorld environment, specifically targets the RoomObjects scenario.
+Designed for reinforcement learning and robotics research, this minimalistic environment aligns with the MiniWorld API.

 # Blocksworld3D

-blocksworld3d proposes a unique 3D environment that simulates the classic blocksworld problem except with an additional row of blocks.
-With various problem instances introducing different constraints on block positioning, start points, goals, and obstacles, this dynamic aspect fosters the exploration of spatial strategies in diverse settings.

-The environment is minimalistic and designed for reinforcement learning & robotics research.
-It's compatible with the MiniWorld API, providing a seamless integration with existing toolsets.
+Blocksworld3D extends the traditional BlocksWorld planning problem to a 3D domain, adding extra rows of blocks.
+It presents four problem instances, each with unique constraints on initial block positioning and final objectives.

 ## Installation